GalenScott/Writing-Portfolio/samples/README.md

 - Versioning and change history
 - Links to related documentation

-These documents ensure consistency and alignment across teams.
+[!TIP] These documents ensure consistency and alignment across teams.

 ---
 ##  High-Level Workflow Overviews